 Beginning in summer 2019, the university will also offer a 3-week summer immersion program for high school students (grades 11 and 12), entitled ‘Blockchain, Cryptocurrencies, AI, And Beyond: An Introduction To The Future Of Financial Technology.’
 Columbia is serious about blockchain – in July 2018 it announced it had partnered with IBM to open a center dedicated to research and innovation in blockchain technology and data transparency.

-Along with 16 other universities, including Princeton, Penn has also launched a strategic partnership with the San Francisco-based currency exchange Ripple, under the banner of the University Blockchain Research Initiative (UBRI).
+Along with 16 other universities, including Princeton, UPenn has also launched a strategic partnership with the San Francisco-based currency exchange Ripple, under the banner of the University Blockchain Research Initiative (UBRI).
 UBRI aims to “support and accelerate academic research, technical development and innovation in blockchain, cryptocurrency and digital payments,” with Ripple so far contributing over $50 million in funding.

 Since 2015, Princeton has offered a free Massive Open Online Course (MOOC) on blockchain.
 Bitcoin and Cryptocurrency Technologies is an 11-week course taught (and co-created) by Arvind Narayanan, an Associate Professor of Computer Science at Princeton who co-authored a seminal textbook on Bitcoin and Cryptocurrency Technologies.